By Pinky Colmenares

-SANTA ROSA, Laguna — Toyota Motor Philippines Foundation launched on March 8, the first digital school in Laguna with the completion of its computerization project at the Pulong Santa Cruz Elementary School.
+SANTA ROSA, Laguna — Toyota Motor Philippines Foundation launched today, March 8, the first digital school in Laguna with the completion of its computerization project at the Pulong Santa Cruz Elementary School.

 The foundation’s computerization project is an off-shoot of the Adopt-A-School program of the Department of Education and Culture (DepED).

-The P10.88 million project of TMPF started in 2016, equipping the classrooms with digital technology, Internet, wi-fi access, digital teaching modules, laptops and printers.
+The P10.88 million project started in 2016, equipping the classrooms with digital technology — installing 55-inch smart television sets in 53 classrooms; and providing 54 laptops; and 11 printers.